Hole Farm

 Hole Farm community planting days

-Thank you to everyone who joined us for our planting days at Hole Farm this year, helping to lay the roots of this new Community Woodland.
+Thank you to everyone who joined us for our planting days at Hole Farm, helping to lay the roots of this new Community Woodland.

-Over 80,000 trees have now been planted on the site, including species such as black poplar, oak, hazel and hornbeam.
+Over 150,000 trees have now been planted on the site over the last 3 years, including species such as oak, hazel and hornbeam.
 The species mix was developed with Forest Research, the UK’s principal organisation for forestry and tree-related research, taking account of the site geology, soil condition and climate.

 Credit: Highways England